 Alcohol & Drug Rehab Centers in Laurel, Maryland

-Several options exist for drug and alcohol treatment in Laurel.
+Several options exist for drug and alcohol treatment.
 These include outpatient treatment, partial hospitalization and residential rehabs.
 The effectiveness of the method of rehabilitation chosen depends upon several factors, including the patients’ health, their degree of dependence and their home, social and work environments.

-This form of Laurel drug treatment facility takes place at a dedicated residential facility.
+This form of drug treatment takes place at a dedicated residential facility.
 The first stage is detoxification.
-Following that patients spend several weeks in therapy aimed at helping them understand why they misused drugs or alcohol and helping them develop coping skills so that they do not relapse.
+Following that process, patients spend several weeks in therapy aimed at helping them understand why they misused drugs or alcohol and helping them develop coping skills so that they do not relapse.
 The duration of treatment varies from 28 to 90 days, determined by the patient’s condition, the type of dependence and their progress.
-A major benefit of a residential rehab program is that patients are able to focus on their rehabilitation without outside distraction as well as having access to professional staff around the clock.
+Two major benefits of a residential rehab program are patients are able to focus on their rehabilitation without outside distractions and they have access to professional staff around the clock.

-A partial hospitalization (PHP) follows a similar pattern to that of an inpatient drug rehab in Laurel, MD except that patients stay at home or, alternatively, in nearby accommodation.
+A partial hospitalization program (PHP) follows a similar pattern to that of an inpatient drug rehab except that patients stay at home or in nearby accommodation.
 As with the residential clinic, the first step is detoxification followed by individual and group therapy every day.
-While cheaper than a residential drug rehabs in Laurel, MD, partial hospitalization can be as effective provided patients have adequate support systems and are committed from the outset to overcoming their reliance on drugs and alcohol.
+While cheaper than a residential drug rehab, partial hospitalization can be just as effective provided patients have adequate support systems and are committed from the outset to overcoming their reliance on drugs and alcohol.

-Before choosing a type of drug rehab center in Laurel, MD, patients should honestly evaluate their situation, especially with regard to the intensity of dependence as well as their ability to follow through with the treatment.
+Before choosing a type of drug rehab center, patients should honestly evaluate their situation, especially with regard to the intensity of dependence as well as their ability to follow through with the treatment.
 If there’s any doubt regarding their ability to complete the program without relapse, then a residential clinic is the best option.
-While more expensive, and potentially of a longer duration, the success rate is higher, particularly for patients who are grappling with strong addictions.
-However, if their personal situation is such that they are unable, for any reason, to participate in a residential clinic program, then a partial hospitalization or outpatient drug rehab in Laurel, MD may be viable provided the home environment is supportive and there’s a determination to get well.
+While more expensive, and potential for a longer program raises the success rate, particularly for patients who are grappling with strong addictions.
+However, if their personal situation is such that they are unable, for any reason, to participate in a residential clinic program, then a partial hospitalization or outpatient drug rehab may be viable provided the home environment is supportive and there’s a determination to get well.

-Once patients have completed a drug rehab in Laurel, MD and have returned home, it’s recommended they attend recovery meetings.
+Once patients have completed a drug rehab program and returned home, it’s recommended they attend recovery meetings.
 These are regular group meetings where those in recovery can find help and support from others who have traveled the same road.
 While the content of the recovery meetings varies, the common thread is that of encouragement, help and support from those who have been there themselves.
 There are groups for those recovering from drug and alcohol misuse, and for their families.